3 years full-time

-Develop your mathematical and statistical skills and prepare for a career in quantitative business analysis.
+Develop your mathematical and statistical skills at York and prepare for a successful career in quantitative business analysis.

 You'll study mathematics and management modules throughout your degree, giving you access to academic experts in both disciplines.
 As you progress, you'll develop your skills, learning new techniques for analysis and applying them to practical issues facing organisations.

-In your second and third year, option modules allow you to tailor your course to suit your interests and goals, exploring new areas of study or revisiting previous topics in greater depth.
+In your third year, option modules allow you to tailor your course to suit your interests and goals, exploring new areas of study or revisiting previous topics in greater depth.

-In Year 1, you'll take modules in mathematics, statistics, accounting, finance and economics that will give you a strong foundation on which to build advanced skills.
+In your first year, you'll take modules in mathematics, statistics, accounting, finance and economics, giving you a strong foundation on which to build advanced skills.

 In addition to the above you will also need to complete our online Academic Integrity module.